koenrane/KR-new-site/content/Deep causal transcoding.md

 Indeed, in a later section, I demonstrate that a [representation-rerouted](https://arxiv.org/abs/2406.04313) version of Mistral-7B-Instruct can be jailbroken using a DCT-based latent-space attack.
 This suggests that even sophisticated safety training methods may be insufficient if they don't account for the full multiplicity of harmful feature directions.
 In the remainder of this section, I outline mechanistic evidence supporting the hypothesis that there are many such harm(ful/less) directions present in language models.

-### Many loosely-correlated DCT features elicit jailbreaks
+### Many loosely correlated DCT features elicit jailbreaks

 To investigate the question of "harmless feature multiplicity", I study exponential DCT features learned on the first 8 instructions of the first shuffle of the sample complexity experiment described above.